MLIR-China/mlir-playground/README.md

 Create & run your own mlir-opt C++ program.

-Using the built-in C++ editor, you can freely implement any feature you want.
-For example, you can write a simple pass and register it.
-All MLIR & LLVM libraries in the [LLVM codebase](https://github.com/llvm/llvm-project) are available to use directly.
+Using the built-in C++ editor, you can implement any feature you want.
+For example, you can write a pass and run it on some mlir input.
+All MLIR & LLVM libraries in the [LLVM codebase](https://github.com/llvm/llvm-project) are available to use immediately.

-To compile & run the program, hit the `Run` button above the editor.
+To compile & run your program, hit the `Run` button above the editor.
 This will compile your C++ program using clang & lld (compiled to web assembly and run in your browser), and execute the program with the user-provided MLIR input file.
 You can also edit the command line arguments before hitting `Run` to customize the run behavior.

 The output MLIR editor (read-only) will display the output dumped to `output.mlir`.
 The Logging window will display any output to stdout/stderr during the entire compile & run phase of the C++ program.